 Kevin grew up in Tippecanoe County, Indiana.
 As a young man he embarked on a period of deliberate transience, living in Chicago, Colorado, New Hampshire, the U.P., and Kentucky.
 In the course of his wanderings, Kevin adopted various passions, including playing guitar, alpine skiing, backpacking, homebrewing, and kayaking–not to mention reading and writing stories and essays.
 He also managed to secure academic credentials: an A.A., a B.A. in English (Philosophy minor), and a M.A. in English, which he took at Northern Michigan University.

 Kevin worked as a staffer for President Barack Obama’s 2008 campaign, and as an Assistant Professor of English at a community college in Kentucky.
-In June of 2014, he relocated to Traverse City, MI with his poet wife and their darling newborn daughter.
-He now teaches writing and literature courses online, referees competitive soccer matches, and monitors the daily adventures of his daughter.
+In June of 2014, he relocated to Traverse City, MI with his poet wife and their darling daughters.
+He now teaches writing and literature courses online, referees competitive soccer matches, and monitors the daily adventures of his daughters.

-Kevin is a reader for the Dunes Review, and his own creative work has appeared in Centripetal, Waccamaw, Big Muddy, and The MacGuffin.
+Kevin is the editor of the MW newsletter, and the managing editor for the MW Coop Press.
+His own creative work has appeared in Centripetal, Waccamaw, Big Muddy, and The MacGuffin.